 High gloss finishes are shiny, and will exhibit a high luster.
 High-gloss finish floors offer a look that is quite different from the lower sheen hardwood floors, and should be considered carefully before purchasing.
 While you may be familiar with the high gloss paint products, the high sheen on your floor will be much more noticeable.
 And unlike painting with a high gloss paint on the walls of your house, we walk on our floors!
 Next we can discuss the pros and cons of a gloss finish in your home.

-Pros of Glossy Finish
+Pros of a Glossy Finish Look

 High-gloss hardwood, when maintained properly, offers a clean look that tells the world you like everything perfect.
 While that statement may seem a little heady, a well-maintained glossy floor will capture a visitor's attention immediately.